Qixuga/OctoPrint-m420_leveling/README.md

 # Bed Leveling

-Special Edition for Multec M420 and other printers.
+Special Edition for Multec Multirap M420 (Dual-Head, Move2 Printhead)and other [Multec](https://www.multec.de) printers.

 Forked from: https://github.com/electr0sheep/OctoPrint-Cr10_leveling/

-Thank you for your work!
+Thank electr0sheep for your work!

 ### Adds bed leveling buttons to the controls tab.

 This plugin adds buttons to apply heat to the bed and nozzle, and move the printing head to each of the four corners of the bed, as well as the center of the bed.

 The coordinates and temperatures can all be customized in the plugin’s settings.

+### Adds special Multec Printer controls to the controls tab.

+...

 ## Warning